- Rabbi: Ariel Russo

 Continuing a long tradition of Social Action and living our Jewish values, we host an annual Pride Shabbat, Refugee Shabbat, and offer meaningful year-round educational programming related to social justice.
 We are founding members of Rockland Jews for Immigrant Justice (RJIJ) which partners with local immigrant-led organization Proyecto Faro to provide material support and solidarity to our marginalized and underserved neighbors.
 We also tend an on-site sustainable Giving Garden that yields donations of fresh vegetables to community refrigerators run by Proyecto Faro.

-Our cantor leads a multigenerational choir of CSI singers in the Nyack Clergy Association’s Interfaith Thanksgiving service.
+Our cantorial soloist leads a multigenerational choir of CSI singers in the Nyack Clergy Association’s Interfaith Thanksgiving service and for the High Holy Days.
 In our secure, updated facility, we support weekly, homemade Kiddush luncheons and all life cycle events with help from a rotating crew of skilled volunteer caterers, aged 11 to 70+!

 The Chesed Committee supports member families during smachot (celebrations) and sorrows.
 For end of life events, we have our own cemetery in Blauvelt: Temple Israel Memorial Park.